Manhunt for Canada restaurant bombers

 Mississauga restaurant bomb: Canada police hunt two suspects

-Canadian police say that all resources are being used in a major manhunt for two men who set off a homemade bomb at a restaurant in a Toronto suburb.
+Canadian police have launched a huge manhunt for two suspects who set off a homemade bomb at a restaurant in a Toronto suburb.

-Peel Regional Police has asked for public help to identify the men behind the "horrendous act", which injured 15 people, three critically.
+Peel Regional Police has asked for the public's help to identify the men behind the "horrendous act", which injured 15 people, three critically.

 Two suspects entered the Bombay Bhel restaurant in Mississauga and detonated the improvised bomb on Thursday night.